-For me, the short answer is the following: stories are not historical events (although they may echo events from the past), but they are “real” in the sense of condensing the living experience of our ancestors.
-They carry a meaning and they speak about things we all care about.
+They carry meaning and they speak about things we all care about.
+Struggle.
+Loss.
+Redemption.
+Trust.
+Betrayal.
 They wouldn’t have survived from one generation to another otherwise.

 “Once upon a time, in a far, faraway land, there was a good king living in his castle by the sea…”.

 “How far away, grandpa?
 Where we went to the seaside last year?”

 The child needs to establish a foothold of the story in reality.
 This doesn’t need to be here, in the midst of our lives.
 It can be far away, underground, through the rabbit hole, on a different planet.
 Children understand that folk tales and fairy tales take place in a misterious place that can be governed by different laws.
 But they are curious and want to know how this place functions.